 [woocommerce_checkout] – If you want to display the checkout page, you will need to use this checkout.

-[woocommerce_order_tracking] – Order tracking is the place where the user can find the progress about the order.
+[woocommerce_order_tracking] – Order tracking is the place where the user can find the progress of the order.
 Whether their order is in process or it is out for delivery, all these things can be known by the order tracking.

 [woocommerce_my_account] – If you want to display the user account information, you can use this particular shortcode.